mingjunsiek/CZ4153-Decentralized-Exchange-Project/README.md

 1. Create a new project on Ganache
 2. Add **truffle-config.js** from project folder
+3. In the **Chain** section, ensure Gas Limit is **6721975**
-3. Start Ganache Server
+4. Start Ganache Server
-4. cd into project directory
+5. cd into project directory
-5. Run `truffle migrate --reset --network development` in console
+6. Run `truffle migrate --reset --network development` in console

 ### Set Up Accounts